PrestaShop/prestashop-specs/back-office/catalog/products/catalog-products-add-edit.md

     If more than one image is selected the checkbox "cover" disappears.

-The **Features section** is displayed if the Feature option in the Advanced Parameters / Performance / Optional features page enables otherwise the section is hidden.
+The **Features section** is displayed if the Feature option in Advanced Parameters > Performance > Optional features page is enabled.
+Otherwise, the section is hidden.
 * **Add a feature**: By default the selected option is "Choose a feature".
 All the features are displayed in the drop-down and are sorted by position ASC.
 If there are several features with the same name, then the ID of the feature is displayed before its name